Merkoba/Hue/configuration.md

 >Whether popup messages will open automatically when arrived by default.

 "settings_default_embed_images"
->Whether to embed images in chat by default.
+>Whether to embed other images by default.

 "settings_default_show_link_previews"
 >Whether links get a preview on the chat area by default.